moskytw/enhancedyaml/README.rst

 It is almost same as the original YAML.

-Dump Objects Which are Generated in Runtime
+Dump Objects Which Are Generated in Runtime
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Code: